Ionic-Bond-Driven Atom-Bridged Room-Temperature Cooper Pairing in Cuprates and Nickelates: a Theoretical Framework Supported by 32 Experimental Evidences

-The \textbf{\ce{e^-}-O-\ce{e^-}} picture shown in Fig.~\ref{fig:3}(b) is a breakthrough insight into the electron-pairing mechanism in high-$T_c$ oxide superconductors and resolves a 40-year puzzle from the physical essence of strong ionic bonds, oxygen-electron interaction and the large second ionization energy of metallic elements, completely different from several mainstream theoretical images~\cite{Mourachkine2002,Navinder2021}.
-The strong ionic bonds ``push'' electrons towards oxygen atoms and the oxygen nuclei strongly attract electrons within a short range, which lead to an indirect eV-scale mutual ``attraction'' between the two electrons and a large pseudogap E$_{pg}$ (Fig.~\ref{fig:4}), required to form a Cooper pair~\cite{Mourachkine2002,Gomes2007}.
-At the same time, electron pairs form around oxygen atoms, leading to small electron-pair size, for example, $\xi_c \sim$70-80~$\textrm{\AA}$ in electron-doped \ce{Nd_{2-x}Ce_xCuO4}, much smaller than the Bardeen-Cooper-Schrieffer (BCS) electron-pair size about 400-10$^4$~$\textrm{\AA}$~\cite{Mourachkine2002}.
-Similarly, for the hole-doped cuprates and nickelates, the eV-scale ionic bonds overcome the repulsion of metal cations to holes (h$^+$), driving the holes with $d$-wave symmetry to concentrate towards metal cations to increase their valence states (Fig.~\ref{fig:3}(c)), eventually reaching equilibrium and forming an itinerant M-bridged \textbf{\ce{h^+}-M-\ce{h^+}} (M=Cu, Ni, etc.) hole pairing picture (Fig.~\ref{fig:3}(d)).
+The \textbf{\ce{e^-}-O-\ce{e^-}} picture shown in Fig.~\ref{fig:2}(b) is a breakthrough insight into the electron-pairing mechanism in high-$T_c$ oxides and resolves a 40-year puzzle from the physical essence of eV-scale ionic bonds (the strongest and dominant interaction), oxygen-electron interaction and the large two-electron ionization energy of metal atoms, completely different from several mainstream theoretical images~\cite{Mourachkine2002,Navinder2021}.
+The strong ionic bonds ``push'' electrons towards oxygen atoms and the oxygen nuclei strongly attract electrons within a short range, which lead to an indirect eV-scale mutual ``attraction'' between the two electrons and a large pseudogap E$_{pg}$ (Fig.~\ref{fig:3}), required to form a Cooper pair~\cite{Mourachkine2002,Gomes2007,Kondo2011}.
+At the same time, electron pairs form around oxygen atoms, leading to small electron-pair size, for example, $\xi_c \sim$70-80~$\textrm{\AA}$ in electron-doped \ce{Nd_{2-x}Ce_xCuO4}, much smaller than the BCS electron-pair size about 400-10$^4$~$\textrm{\AA}$~\cite{Mourachkine2002}.
+Similarly, for the hole-doped cuprates and nickelates, the eV-scale ionic bonds overcome the repulsion of metal cations to holes (h$^+$), driving the holes with $d$-wave symmetry to concentrate towards metal cations to increase their valence states (Fig.~\ref{fig:2}(c)), eventually reaching equilibrium and forming an itinerant M-bridged \textbf{\ce{h^+}-M-\ce{h^+}} (M=Cu, Ni, etc.) hole pairing picture (Fig.~\ref{fig:2}(d)).
 It has smaller hole-pair size about 1-15~$\textrm{\AA}$ because hole wavefunctions exhibit significantly poorer spatial extension compared to electron wavefunctions~\cite{Mourachkine2002}.